telerik/ajax-docs/controls/colorpicker/appearance-and-styling/creating-a-custom-skin.md

 1. In the Solution Explorer, create a new "MySkin" folder in your project.

-1. Copy the default RadColorPicker skin files from the installation directory to the "MySkin" directory; copy both the \ColorPicker 0directory that contains the images for this skin and the ColorPicker.Default.css file that defines the skin styles.
+1. Copy the default RadColorPicker skin files from the installation directory to the "MySkin" directory; copy both the \ColorPicker directory that contains the images for this skin and the ColorPicker.Default.css file that defines the skin styles.

 	>note The file path will typically be similar to this example: *\Program Files\Telerik\<Your Version of Telerik UI for ASPNET AJAX>\Skins\Default.*
-	>

 1. The solution should now look something like the screenshot below: